harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 {{< image src="/images/heatmap.png" alt="heatmap" title="heatmap" >}}

-The heatmap visualizes the relationship between diagnosed disorders and the frequency of symptoms, providing an aggregated view of how these two variables intersect across the dataset.
+The heatmap visualises the relationship between diagnosed disorders and the frequency of symptoms, providing an aggregated view of how these two variables intersect across the dataset.

 ---